 "Squarespace is a fully-managed web service.
 We do not have plans to make a downloadable version.
 Squarespace does provide many standard methods for exporting your data."

-In my view, this is inaccurate: the export functionality is limited to Wordpress format and doesn't, as discussed above, permit the export of product data (you can export static content pages and one of your Squarespace blogs).
+In my view, this is inaccurate: the export functionality is limited to Wordpress XML format and doesn't, as discussed above, permit the export of product data (you can export static content pages and one of your Squarespace blogs).

 So definitely a win for Shopify here.